ClementJ18/mod.io/docs/source/index.rst

 Welcome to modio's documentation!
 =================================

 modio.py is a wrapper package for the mod.io API.
+There is also an async wrapper available :ref:`here <async-version>`.

 Basic Usage
 -----------------